iotaledger/iota.go/README.md

 ## About

-This is the **official** Go client library, which allows you to do the following:
+This is the **official** Golang client library, which allows you to do the following:
 * Create transactions
 * Read transactions
 * Sign transactions